-You arrive at your hotel in Naples and you notice you forgot to pack your prescription medicine.
+You arrive at your hotel, and you notice you forgot to pack your prescription medicine.
 Great, now what?
-Feeling panicked, you ask your hotel concierge where the closest pharmacy is located, and as luck would have it there is a pharmacy right down the street from your hotel.
-Now all you have to do is ask your doctor to fax in your prescription and you’ll be on your merry way!
+Feeling panicked, you ask your hotel concierge where the closest pharmacy is located, and as luck would have it, there is a pharmacy right down the street from your hotel.
+Now, all you have to do is ask your doctor to fax in your prescription and you’ll be on your merry way!
 Right?
 Well…not necessarily.

-Depending on local customs laws, sometimes we’re able to help ship prescriptions directly to our members.
-This solution works well for students or expatriates whose intentions are to stay in one location for a longer period of time and/or those who are in developing countries where pharmacies aren’t readily available.
-In some instances, we can even help a member get transported to the location of the medication they need and return them to their original destination once they have received the required treatments.
+Have a Plan B: Depending on local customs laws, sometimes we’re able to help ship prescriptions directly to our travelers.
+This solution works well for travelers whose intentions are to stay in one location for a longer period of time and/or those who are in developing countries where pharmacies aren’t readily available.
+In some instances, we can even help our travelers get transported to the location of the medication they need and return them to their original destination once they have received the required treatments.

 Some Additional Tips to Keep in Mind: